martinpihrt/OSPy-plugins/plugins/wind_monitor/README.md

 The default filter limit is 40 m/s (144 km/h), and the default station/e-mail confirmation count is two measurements.

-## I2C diagnostic log
+## Measurement diagnostic log

 Diagnostic logging is intended for temporary troubleshooting.
 It writes bounded JSON lines to the OSPy plug-in data directory and rotates the file at approximately 1 MB.
 The diagnostic page can display, download, refresh, and delete the log.

-Records include:
+PCF8583 records include:

 - PCF8583 setup and control-register confirmation;
 - I2C retry errors;